bsstayo/SRGAN/README.md

 2019 SKKU Industrial-Academic Cooperation Project - SRGAN project.

 Credit to https://github.com/tensorlayer/srgan

-Change some codes fit in my local workstation.
+(Change some codes fit in my local workstation.)

 For my own Study ONLY.

+**INFORMATION**

+TensorFlow Implementation of "Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"